Your Engineer’s Role: When It’s Needed

 When you might NOT need an engineer

-Many standard homes can be designed and permitted using prescriptive requirements—especially when they stay within typical spans, typical loads, and typical foundation conditions.
-That doesn’t mean “no engineering exists.”
+Many standard homes can be designed and permitted using prescriptive requirements – especially when they stay within typical spans, typical loads, and typical foundation conditions.
+That does not mean “no engineering exists.”
 It means the building system is using established code tables and standard components.

-Even then, you may still see engineered pieces supplied by manufacturers (for example, certain truss packages and shop drawings).
-That’s normal.
-The confusion happens when homeowners think, “We have truss drawings, so we don’t need engineering.”
+Even then, you may still see engineered pieces supplied by manufacturers – certain truss packages and shop drawings, for example.
+That is normal.
+The confusion happens when homeowners think, “we have truss drawings, so we do not need engineering.”
 Not necessarily.
 The truss engineer is responsible for the truss.
-Your house still needs a coherent structural design.
+Your house still needs a coherent structural design that ties everything together.

 Three “false savings” that backfire

-• Skipping the survey: “We’ll eyeball setbacks.”
-Your building department will not accept “eyeball” as a unit of measurement.
+- Skipping the survey: “we’ll eyeball setbacks.”
+Your building department does not accept “eyeball” as a unit of measurement.

-• Engineering last: “We’ll engineer it later.”
-Later is when changes are the most expensive.
+- Engineering last: “we’ll engineer it later.”
+Later is when changes cost the most.

 When to hire the engineer (the smart timing)

-If you’ve got a tricky site (slope, watercourse proximity, questionable soils, or you’re planning big retaining walls), bring in the appropriate engineer even earlier—because the site constraints can dictate where the house can safely sit and how it should drain.
+If you have a tricky site – a slope, watercourse proximity, questionable soils, or you are planning big retaining walls – bring in the appropriate engineer even earlier, because the site constraints can dictate where the house can safely sit and how it should drain.
+A clean survey and an honest read of the lot using the “is this lot buildable?” checklist are the inputs that make engineering fast.

 How to keep engineering costs under control